Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   For detailed information about the ETL extensions, see [ETL extensions list](../UserInterface/03_ETLExtensions.md).

 4. Select the appropriate tracking mode in the *Override change tracking mode* drop-down list.
 By default, the **use default** option is preselected.
 The following modes are available:
-  - **use default**: ---
+  - **use default**: Use the mapping that is configured in the dependency of the specific entities
   - **automatic**: The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
   - **semi-automatic**: The initial mapping is automatically applied.
-Values changes or reruns are applied after confirmation in the *Omni-Channel* module.
+Values changes or reruns are applied after confirmation.
-  - **semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
+  - **semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user.
   - **manual**: The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.